My Historic Summer Vacation: A Dogfight, the Lebanese Missile Crisis, and a Hope for Peace

 Rewind: the Start of the 1981 Lebanese Missile Crisis

-In April 1981, Lebanon’s Christian militia clashed with the Syrian Army and the Palestine Liberation Organization (PLO), led by Yasser Arafat, for control of the strategic Mount Sannin ridge.
-This ridge overlooked the Bekaa Valley and much of the Christian strongholds in central and coastal Lebanon.
-During the campaign, the Christian city of Zahlé, nestled at the base of the mountains, was besieged by Syrian forces.
+In April 1981, Lebanon’s Christian militia clashed with the Syrian Army and the Palestine Liberation Organization (PLO), led by Yasser Arafat, for control of the strategic Mount Sannine ridge.
+This ridge overlooked the Bekaa Valley and many of the Christian strongholds in central and coastal Lebanon.
+During the campaign, the Christian city of Zahlé, Lebanon, nestled at the base of the mountains, was besieged by Syrian forces.

 Israel intervened, sending combat aircraft into the area to assist their Christian allies and help lift the siege.
 On April 28, Israeli F-16 Fighting Falcons shot down two Syrian Mi-8 helicopters.
 In response, Syria deployed Soviet-made SA-6 Surface-to-Air Missiles (SAMs) in the Bekaa Valley, a move that significantly heightened tensions.
 Israel had previously suffered heavy losses to SAMs in Egypt and Syria during the Yom Kippur War eight years earlier, so this deployment was seen as a major provocation.
 Observers feared that the situation could spiral into a broader war involving both the United States and the Soviet Union.

-Egypt’s President Anwar Sadat urged all involved parties to withdraw from Lebanon.
-U.S. Secretary of State Alexander Haig ordered the evacuation of American embassy dependents from Lebanon and advised U.S. citizens to leave the country as well.
-Within two days, fighting erupted in Beirut between the Syrian Army, the PLO, and various Christian and Muslim militias.
+Egyptian President Anwar Sadat urged all involved parties to withdraw from Lebanon.
+Secretary of State Alexander Haig ordered the evacuation of American Embassy dependents from Lebanon and advised U.S. citizens to leave the country as well.
+Within two days, fighting erupted in Beirut, Lebanon, between the Syrian Army, the PLO, and various Christian and Muslim militias.

 At the same time, U.S. President Ronald Reagan, still recovering from an assassination attempt in March, dispatched envoy Philip Habib to negotiate with leaders from Israel, Syria, and Saudi Arabia in a bid to defuse the escalating conflict.